Haps Benfer

-Harold Arthur "Haps" Benfer (October 24, 1893 – January 2, 1966) was an American football and basketball player and college coach and administrator.
+Harold Arthur "Haps" Benfer (October 24, 1893 – January 2, 1966) was an American college football and college basketball player and coach.
 He was selected as a first-team All-American fullback while playing for Albright College in 1914.
 He later spent 40 years as an athletic coach and administrator at Muhlenberg College.

-Biography
+Early life and education

-He was born in Lock Haven, Pennsylvania, on October 24, 1893, to Anna Leah Hengst and Henry Abraham Benfer, a prominent Evangelical minister.
+Benfer was born in Lock Haven, Pennsylvania, on October 24, 1893, to Anna Leah Hengst and Henry Abraham Benfer, a prominent Evangelical minister.
 Benfer became a five-sport star athlete at William Penn High School.
-He became the first York County basketball player to score 1,000 points in basketball.
+He became the first York County, Pennsylvania high school basketball player to score 1,000 points in basketball.
 His 1,101 points scored for William Penn High School, including 531 points as a junior, was the school's career scoring record for nearly 70 years, and he also set the school's single-game scoring record with 50 points against Steelton on January 6, 1911.
 Benfer was also a star for William Penn's football team for three years and played goalkeeper on the school's first soccer team in 1910.

 After graduating from York High School, Benfer enrolled at Albright College in Reading, Pennsylvania.
-At Albright, he played football, basketball and baseball.
+At Albright, he played football, basketball, and baseball.
 He played fullback for the football team and was selected as a first-team All-American fullback in 1914 by the Philadelphia Evening Bulletin.
 He was also named Albright College's "Athlete of the Century" in 1956.

 After graduating from Albright College, Benfer received a post-graduate education at the University of Pennsylvania and University of Illinois and was ordained as a minister of the United Evangelical Church.
 In 1916, while serving as a minister at Hummels Wharf, Pennsylvania, he became engaged to Mabel M. Hoffman.